2021 Sudirman Cup: Competition format

-Compare to the format used previously, this time a new format will be used.
-16 teams will be contested instead of 32, they will play in four groups of four teams.
-As usual the competition starts with a group stage followed by a knockout stage.
+Unlike previous format of Sudirman Cup, only 16 teams will compete in the competition.
+Teams will be drawn into four groups of four teams.
+The competition still starts with a group stage followed by a knockout stage.

 Qualifying

 Originally, the qualifying process to qualify was through each continental (Asia, Europe, Pan America, Africa, and Oceania) mixed team championships which were planned to take place around February 2021.
 However, only the European Mixed Team Championships was able to take place due to travel and border restrictions arising from the ongoing COVID-19 pandemic affecting the other planned continental team championships.
 Therefore, teams from Asia, Pan America, Oceania, and Africa qualified based on the World Rankings.

-With the move of hosts from Suzhou, China to Vantaa, Finland it was decided to retain the same qualifying teams as originally qualified in February for the Suzhou hosted tournament which means the quota place for the hosts is temporarily waived.
+With the move of host city from Suzhou to Vantaa, it was decided to retain the same qualifying teams as originally qualified in February for the Suzhou hosted tournament which means the quota place for the hosts is temporarily waived.
 However, if a team withdrew from the competition, the host (Finland) will be invited to participate first.

 France and Australia, later on, withdrew from the competition, thus Finland was awarded a quota place as the host.
 New Zealand was originally to take the place but also declined, in the end, Tahiti was awarded the quota place for Oceania due to their performance at the 2019 Pacific Games.